 3. Provide “Wow” Experiences for Customers

-Standouts in the world of customer care strive to constantly provide memorable experiences for their customers.
+Standouts in the world of customer care strive to provide memorable experiences for their customers constantly.
 Here are some ideas for doing so:

 - Make it personal – Create personalized customer service replies that refer to the customer by their first name.
-Consider assigning designated reps to major customers.
+Consider assigning designated reps to significant customers.

 - Take an old-fashioned approach – Occasionally veer out of the less personal digital realm by sending cards and letters to customers.
 Include an actual signature to up the ante even more.

 - Turn customer mistakes into great experiences – Customers make mistakes.
-Instead of writing off such instances, use them to personally guide the customer to a positive resolution.
+Instead of writing off such instances, use them to guide the customer to a positive resolution personally.

-- Perform random acts of kindness – Empower employees to randomly do kind things for customers.
+- Perform random acts of kindness – Empower employees to do kind things for customers randomly.
 For example, they might send a free product with an order or surprise them with a free month of service.

 4. Go the Extra Mile for Your Customers